 Bachli has an impressive list of other team and individual amateur titles to his name including playing in the Australian team that won the inaugural Commonwealth teams event at St Andrews in 1954 and the 1959 Commonwealth matches in South Africa.

 Bachli visited Britain again in 1958 and played in the Australian amateur team of four that won the inaugural Eisenhower Cup Trophy, played appropriately at St Andrews.
-Bachli starred in that squad, which included Peter Toogood from Tasmania, Bob Stevens from South Australia, and Peter Heard from New South Wales.
+Bachli starred in that squad, which included Peter Toogood from Tasmania, Bob Stevens from South Australia, and Bruce Devlin from New South Wales.
 The win boosted Australia’s golf image immeasurably and in 1959, Bachli was made a member of the Royal and Ancient Golf Club at St Andrews.
 He also played in the Australian team to Japan, 1962.
 Among his other international honors are victories in the World Airlines Championship with his Ansett colleague Jock Balding in 1966 and 1971.

 Working for his publican father, he had plenty of time for golf, which enabled him to compete in amateur championships around Australia.
 He was described by British papers as “the rotund inn-keeper from Down Under”.